hammad-elahi/student-dropout-prediction/README.md

 4. **Evaluation**: Assessed using accuracy, precision, recall, F1-score, confusion matrix, and ROC-AUC
 5. **Application**: Built an interactive Streamlit app for real-time risk prediction on new student data

+Note: the application interface collects the key inputs identified as the strongest predictors during analysis (academic performance and financial status).
+Remaining features use representative default values to keep the interface simple, since they showed minimal correlation with dropout in the exploratory analysis.

 ## Key Findings

 - Academic performance (curricular units approved per semester) and financial standing (tuition payment status) were the strongest predictors of dropout